json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 * Not being associated with a recognized standards organization such as IETF, W3C, or IEEE reduces the credibility of JSON Schema in the eyes of some.
+  However, people seem comfortable adopting OpenAPI without it being associated with a standards organization, so we don't expect this to be a significant issue for JSON Schema either.
 * If we don't go the standardization route with IETF or W3C, we lose access to their expert review process.
+* One of the benefits of an RFC is other standards can normatively reference it, and use JSON Schema to define their JSON-based syntaxes.
+Independently publishing a specification does not permit this.
 * Defining our own SLDC process will be a lot of work and none of us have expertise in defining such a process.
 However, we can take inspiration from existing well established projects and we would have the freedom to update our